In order to start working on Chamilo, it is important to understand its fundamental goals.

 Chamilo has been designed to provide help and support within the application.
 The icons are intended to symbolize what they represent, independently of any particular language or culture.
 Furthermore, each icon has a “mouse-over” description.
-If you allow your mouse to “hover” over an icon for one second (without clicking), you will see a simple pop-up description of the icon's function.
+If you allow your mouse to “hover” over an icon for one second (without clicking), you will see a simple pop-up description of the icon's function (Illustration Icons label).

-At the time of writing, Chamilo is being used by more than 30,000 organizations around the world, in many different languages, including primary schools, colleges, higher education institutes, universities, NGOs, small, medium and large companies.
+At the time of writing, Chamilo is being used by almost six thousand organizations around the world, in many different languages, including primary schools, colleges, higher education institutes, universities, NGOs, small, medium and large companies.

 Obviously, all these bodies and institutions tend to use slightly differing terminologies.
 For example, some institutions will call their courses “Training sessions”, others will call them “Learning spaces” and others simply “Courses”.
 This presents challenges for the design of a “one-size-fits-all” e-learning platform (or even user guide), so we have sought the middle road, and employ a simple, universal terminology which we trust will make sense to all our users.

-Illustration 6: History of Chamilo installations around the world, 2015 to 2017
+History of Chamilo installations around the world, up to August 2015

 In this guide, we have endeavored to employ a universal terminology so, for example, the common education term “student” has been replaced by more neutral terms like “learner” which applies equally well in the business world.
 When referring to all kinds of users collectively, we have decided to use the term “user”.

-This manual is available in several formats, so you can always download it in editable format from our website3 and do a quick search & replace operation to make it fit your needs.
-Don't hesitate to send us the updated version back for sharing with others at firstname.lastname@example.org.
+This manual is available in web format and as source (see About this guide), so you can always do a quick search & replace operation to make it fit your needs.
+Don't hesitate to send us the updated version back for sharing with others at email@example.com.
 You'll be amazed at how this can benefit you in return, as other communities build up on your work to make things even better.

 The somewhat ambivalent term “training” which had been employed in previous versions of the software has now been replaced by the more understandable term “course”, while the previously ousted term “learning path” has now been reinstated after a short and unpopular change to “course”.
 You will find all these terms defined and explained in the following guide.
-If in any doubt, make sure you check our Glossary on page 177 Don't forget: you can customize these terms with the help of your Chamilo administrator (if that's you, check the Chamilo Administration Guide, also available from our website).
+If in any doubt, make sure you check our Erreur : source de la référence non trouvée on page Erreur : source de la référence non trouvée Don't forget: you can customize these terms with the help of your Chamilo administrator (if that's you, check the Chamilo Administration Guide).